 In the last days of the age of Gods, the All-Father Odin, summoned his allies to his throne.
 Among those were the glorious and enigmatic light elves from Alfheim, they and their god ruler Freyr swore their arms to the All-Father for the final battle for Midgard.
 These swords are among those laid at Odin’s throne, forged for the end times of Ragnarok.

-The inscription in Nordic runes reads, “Honor, Loyalty, Disgrace, Vengeance” – common themes from Vikings of legend and myth.
+The inscription in Beleriand script reads, “Honor, Loyalty, Disgrace, Vengeance” – common themes from Vikings of legend and myth.

 The other source is, as many of our swords, is the work of J.R.R Tolkien.
 The elves of light in Tolkien’ work made many mighty swords, and this fantasy blade more greatly resembles a sword you would see on the hip of an elf-lord than a Viking.
-The Tolkien “heritage” of the design is honoured in an alternative inscription made in the “Tengwar” language Tolkien invented for his elves of Middle-Earth on a limited edition version of the Vindaaris.
-On just 50 of the Vindaaris swords that were made the elven inscription on the blade is from the Volsung saga, an epic tale of Viking lore, and reads: “Better to fight and fall than live without hope.”
+The Tolkien “heritage” of the design is honoured in an alternative inscription made in the “Tengwar” language Tolkien invented for his elves of Middle-Earth.
+The elven inscription on the blade is from the Volsung saga, an epic tale of Viking lore, and reads: “Better to fight and fall than live without hope.”
 Thus, from both sources of inspiration, this would be considered an “elven” blade.

 The sword itself is a powerful two handed weapon.
 The unique blade is made from 5160 steel, flowing effortlessly to the flared section unlike anything else in our catalogue.
 The curved guard is expertly sculpted, showing cunning lines and elegant script.
 The leather-wrapped handle hides a robust tang, and the graceful pommel reflects the weapon’s elven heritage.
 Make no mistake, as beautiful as this sword is it is still, in fact, a very real weapon.